-The written Test comprises of 50 marks on objective questions on the History of Hindi Language and Literature,

-Indian Indian Dalit & Adivasi Literature and Translation AND 25 marks descriptive questions comprising of One Essay type question on the proposed area of research and One question on Research Methodology and related topics and One question on the proposed research project.
+The written Test comprises of 50 marks on objective questions on the History of Hindi Language and Literature, Indian Indian Dalit & Adivasi Literature and Translation AND 25 marks descriptive questions comprising of One Essay type question on the proposed area of research and One question on Research Methodology and related topics and One question on the proposed research project.
 In addition, there is an Oral Test Worth 25 marks for shortlisted candidates.

 R.S.
-Sarraju (Coordinator of the Centre) Joint Faculty M. Shyam Rao Bhim Singh
+Sarraju (Head I/c of the Centre)